boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

     dddddd - SD (24 bits)
 ~~~
 {: #figure-11 title="An Example of S-NSSAI Embedded into an IPv6 Address" artwork-align="center"}

+### An Example of Local IPv6 Addressing Plan for Network Functions

    In reference to {{figure-11}}, the most significant 96 bits of the IPv6 address
    are unique to the NF, but do not carry any slice-specific information.
 The S-NSSAI information is embedded in the least